Originally written/posted June '08

 A while back I put parentheses around the word (Haiti) in the blog title.
 There was a reason for that.
 Because we reside and work in Haiti the majority of readers come looking for Haiti news.
-We don't only write about Haiti.
-We write about our kids about half the time ... they are more than half of our day to day life.
+Every so often we get an email that says, "more Haiti please."
+We get that.

 We'll keep telling Haiti stories, the good the bad and everything in between.
 There are some stories that are hard to tell and time needs to pass before they're told, there are others that are hard to explain without causing offense and therefore feel wrong to tell.
 But no matter what, those stories will always appear here whenever possible.

 Blogs are on-line journals.
 Everything is editorial.
 It is just our opinion, we recognize you will either take it or leave it.
 We're not a news organization, we're a stupid blog.